Skip to content

 Beyond the thrilling heist narrative, "The Prince of Thieves" delves into the moral complexities that arise when individuals are caught between their own desires and the demands of loyalty and duty.
 Affleck’s screenplay, co-written with Peter Craig and Aaron Stockard, skillfully navigates these ethical dilemmas, presenting the characters as flawed and human rather than one-dimensional archetypes.

-See also Mother-in-law Book Review
+See also Between Shades Of Gray Summary Book Review

 The Legacy of “The Prince of Thieves”